 Moreover, to further ensure your child practices good oral care, it is important to ensure that their diet limits starchy and/or sugary foods, which produce plaque acids, eventually leading to tooth decay.
 When they choose to consume any of these foods, it is best to include them as part of a meal, rather than an isolated snack.
 When consumed as part of a meal, the saliva produced helps rinse out the teeth and doesn’t allow the sugary/starchy foods to stick in your child’s mouth.

 Water is also essential when it comes to your child’s oral health.
 Make sure your child is drinking water that is fluoridated.
 Fluoride, a substance found natural in water, plays an important role in healthy tooth development and cavity prevention.
 Fluoride combats tooth-decay in two ways; it is incorporated into the structure of developing teeth when ingested, and it shields teeth as soon as it comes in contact with them.
 Fluoride prevents the acid produced by bacteria in plaque from dissolving your child’s tooth enamel, and allows your child’s teeth that are damaged by acid to repair.

 Teaching your child good oral hygiene habits early can lead to a lifelong healthy smile.
-If you have any questions about your child’s current oral health, it’s best to schedule an appointment with your dentist before the school year begins.
+If you have any questions about your child’s current oral health, it’s best to schedule an appointment with your dentist before the school year begins .
+If you’re looking for the best dental treatment, why not try this out and get the most qualified professionals treating you!
 At the American Academy of Cosmetic Surgery Hospital (AACSH), our dentists are available to answer any of your dental-related questions – from what to avoid when packing your child’s lunchboxes to ensuring your child is receiving their daily requirement of fluoride.